Thelouras58/Thelouras58.github.io/_posts/2022-06-16-webrtc-mobile-communication-explained.md

 - **onnicecandidate** events show all candidates gathered, with information for which m-line and MID.
 Likewise, the addIceCandidate method shows that information from the other side.
 Typically you should see both event types.
 See below for a more detailed discussion of these events

 - **oniceconnectionstate** is one of the most important event handlers.
 It tells you whether a peer-to-peer connection succeeded or not.
-From here, you can start searching for the active candidate as we explained in the previous post
+From here, you can start searching for the active candidate as explained.
 Timeline of the aboves:

 **caller:**